top of page

 d.
 Relapse prevention that teaches behaviors and or rationalizations that contribute to relapse, learning how to reduce vulnerability and recognize signs of relapse before returning to use of substances.

 e.
-Family groups that reveal and address any challenges in the family system. f.
-Individual counseling therapy that consists of but not limited to:
+Family groups that reveal and address any challenges in the family system.

 Cognitive-behavioral therapy that helps reform thoughts into more effective behaviors.
 Behavioral therapy that helps develop emotional resilience and other life skills.
 Dual diagnosis therapy that helps with mental health and substance abuse disorders.